mesg-foundation/docs/tutorials/erc20-transfer-notifications/send-emails-with-sendgrid.md

 You can access the final version of the [source code on GitHub](https://github.com/mesg-foundation/docs/tree/master/tutorials/erc20-transfer-notifications/send-email-with-sendgrid).

-You can find a more advanced and maintained version of this service here: [Service Email SendGrid](https://github.com/mesg-foundation/service-email-sendgrid).
+You can find a more advanced and maintained version of this service here: [Service Email SendGrid](https://github.com/mesg-foundation/service-email-sendgrid)

 ::: tip
 If you haven't installed **MESG Core** yet, you can do so by running the command:

 `bash <(curl -fsSL https://mesg.com/install)`

+You can also install it manually by following [this guide](./installation.md#manual-installation).
 :::

 MESG services are composed of two different parts: